Musical Gifts For Kids

 Any younger players looking to take up acoustic guitar should seriously consider the Taylor Baby BT1.
 Taylor is one of the traditional ‘big two’ in the acoustic guitar world, and produces instruments of extremely high quality.
 This is evident in the solid construction and stunning tone on offer from this guitar.
 It’s great for smaller hands too; as a ‘baby’ variant of a dreadnought guitar, it is slightly smaller in body shape and therefore perfect for kids to learn their craft.

 Perhaps your kid already has an electric guitar and is looking for an amp to turn it into a full setup.
-As far as bedroom or practice amps go, there are few better than the Roland Cube series, and this Roland Micro Cube is perfect for any younger players looking to begin shaping their tone.
+As far as bedroom or practice amps go, there are few better than the Blackstar LT Echo amp, this bad boy is perfect for any younger players looking to begin shaping their tone.

 It features a host of different sounds, from cleaner sounds perfect for pop music through to distortion for more rock-like tones, along with built-in effects for the more adventurous players.
-Add to that an in-built tuner, battery power capability and – crucially – a headphone input and you’ve got an ideal setup for the younger guitarist.
+Add to that a battery power capability and – crucially – a headphone input and you’ve got an ideal setup for the younger guitarist.

 Maybe your kid has their eye on learning the drums instead.
 Don’t worry, drum technology has come on leaps and bounds over the years and where once learning the drums meant extreme noise terror for anyone else in the vicinity, now it’s a far more sedate proposition.